lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/AuxTel-Dome-Fails-to-Arrive-in-Position.rst

 - The mirror cover and dome shutter are open, and dome tracking is enabled.

 .. _AuxTel-Dome-Fails-to-Arrive-in-Position-Error-Contingency:

 Contingency
 ===========

-If the procedure was not successful, report the issue in `#summit-auxtel <https://lsstc.slack.com/archives/C01K4M6R4AH>`_ and/or check the :ref:`Out of hours support <Safety-out-of-hours-support>`.
+If these procedures wwere not successful, report the issue in `#summit-auxtel <https://lsstc.slack.com/archives/C01K4M6R4AH>`_ and/or check the :ref:`Out of hours support <Safety-out-of-hours-support>`.